Are you a wedding planner?

 The other alternative is to use what’s known as Section 179 depreciation.
 That’s where you can claim the entire expense for equipment purchased in the year of acquisition.
-Under IRS regulations, you can deduct equipment for up to $1 million per year.
+Under IRS regulations, you can deduct equipment for up to $1,000,020 in 2019.

 Travel and Meals Related to Your Business

 You may have certain clients or events that require you to travel to remote locations.
 If so, your travel costs will be fully tax deductible.
 That includes airfare, ground transportation and hotel accommodations.
 Those expenses are 100% tax deductible.

 You can also deduct 50% of the cost of any meals you have with business clients (that you pay for), but make sure you keep your receipts, that list the client and the purpose of the meal.
 QuickBooks Self-Employed allows you to capture your receipts by snapping a picture of your receipts on your phone and saves the information which is matched to your expenses.
 Your expense information can then export to your TurboTax Self-Employed tax return eliminating data entry.

 Paying Employees or Outside Contractors and Services